magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/index.md

   * Renaming tables, columns, and other entities
   * Adding partitions and options to a table

-* *Revertable schema patch* - A `schema patch` that contains a `revert()` method with a provided revert functionality.
-Like in the `Revertable data patch`, a revert functionality of the `schema patch` affects changes in the database only.
+* *Revertable schema patch* - A `schema patch` that contains a `revert()` method with the provided revert functionality.
+Like in the `Revertable data patch`, the revert functionality of the `schema patch` affects changes in the database only.